yeekangc/cloud-pak-for-applications/README.md

 1. Open VisualStudio.
 2. On left select Extensions and search for Codewind.
 3. Select Install and kindly wait it will take some time to initialize.
-4. Once successfully installed you'll be able to see "Codewind" section on the left
+4. Once successfully installed you'll be able to see **Codewind** section on left
 5. Select **Codewind** and start local codewind.
 6. Right click on local and select **Create New Project**
 7. Select templete **Kabanero Node.js Express simple template**
 8. Name it as **micro-admin**.
-9. Now your structure will be something like
+9. Now your structure will be something like:

 ![GitHub Logo](images/s2.png)